When it comes to life insurance, there are two main types: term and whole.

 What is Term Life Insurance?

 As your policy approaches the end of its term, you can renew the life policy without a medical exam.
 However, you’ll have to pay higher premiums at each renewal since the cost of insurance goes up as you get older.
-Some policies allow conversion riders meaning that you can convert your term life insurance into a whole life insurance.
+Some policies allow conversion riders meaning that you can convert your term life insurance into whole life insurance.

 Pros

-Flexibility: You can cancel a term life policy at any time without cancellation fees.
+- Flexibility: You can cancel a term life policy at any time without cancellation fees.

-Adaptability: You select the time period frame for you policy for a set number of years based on your needs.
+- Adaptability: You select the time period frame for you policy for a set number of years based on your needs.
 Once the policy expires you can re-evaluate your situation a commit to a new policy which meets your new needs.

 Cons

-No cash value: It does not build up a cash value component, which you can access to borrow funds from in the future.
+- No cash value: It does not build up a cash value component, which you can access to borrow funds from in the future.

 A term life policy is considerably cheaper than a comparable whole life policy.
 That’s because it neither builds up a cash value component nor offers lifelong protection.
 Premiums for term life insurance can be five to 15 times lower than those for a whole life policy with the same death benefits.